Atheists abandon decade-old crusade against successful halfway houses Atheist group gives up, won’t challenge court ruling

 At issue is a Florida law barring state aid to “sectarian” groups.
 Florida, like other states, enacted this law over a century ago in the midst of a national controversy over state funding for Catholic organizations.
 Today those laws, known as Blaine Amendments, are used against public-private partnerships with a variety of faith groups.
 The U.S. Supreme Court recently said it would review a similar law in Missouri.

 “We’re glad the atheist group abandoned their ridiculous argument that religiously inspired people can’t work with the state to serve those in need,” said Windham.
 “That staggering claim endangers religious hospitals and all kinds of social service programs.”

-Lamb of God Ministries and Prisoners of Christ are represented by the Becket Fund for Religious Liberty and former Florida Supreme Court Justice Major Harding and Dylan Rivers, of Ausley McMullen.
+Lamb of God Ministries and Prisoners of Christ are represented by Becket and former Florida Supreme Court Justice Major Harding and Dylan Rivers, of Ausley McMullen.
 The state of Florida also defended the programs.

 For more information or to arrange an interview with a Becket attorney, please contact Melinda Skea at email@example.com or 202-349-7224.
 Interviews can be arranged in English, Chinese, French, German, Portuguese, Russian, and Spanish.